 DTC70 business & education partnership

-Approximately, 60% of Central Texas’ 50,000 open jobs (May 2019) require education beyond high school; 60% of area’s 27,000 unemployed lack these credentials.
-While Austin MSA direct-to-college enrollment has increased by 27% since 2010, due to population growth and graduation rate improvements, our rate of direct-to-college enrollment stands at 63% and trails the national average of 70%.
+The majority of Central Texas’ 64,700 open jobs (March 2020) require postsecondary credentials; approximately 60% of our region’s 44,000 unemployed lack these credentials.
+While Austin MSA direct-to-college enrollment has increased by 32% since 2010, due to population growth and graduation rate improvements, our rate of direct-to-college enrollment stands at 63% and trails the national average of 70%.

 For this reason, the Austin Chamber and its partners created the Direct-to-College 70% Achievement Plan (DTC70).
-This plan is the first multi-chamber, multi- school district, multi-business compact committing to enroll 70% of the Class of 2019-2020 directly in higher education.
-Partners are also working on direct-to-work strategies to help non-college-bound students connect to CTE-yielding (career technical education) certifications, dual-credit courses yielding degrees in high school, and jobs after graduation; this program also partners with employers to bridge local talent gaps and promote upskilling opportunities for those with some college and no degree.DTC70 Brochure
+This plan is the first multi-chamber, multi-school district, multi-business compact committing to enroll 70% of the Class of 2020-2021 directly in higher education.
+Partners are also working on direct-to-work strategies to help non-college intending students connect to CTE-yielding (career technical education) certifications, dual-credit courses yielding degrees in high school, and jobs after graduation.
+This program also partners with employers to bridge local talent gaps and promote upskilling opportunities for those with some college and no degree.DTC70 Brochure

 Key strategies & initiatives